Nandan222001/Frontend-System-Design/02-networking/01-how-the-web-works.md

 You can use a LAN cable to connect two laptops directly, allowing them to communicate and share files.
 For connecting more than two laptops, you can use a network switch, which lets multiple devices connect to each other efficiently.

 ---
-## 🔗 Wired and Wireless Connections

-Understanding how the internet reaches our devices involves a fascinating blend of wired and wireless technologies.

-## 📡 The Basics: Wired vs. Wireless

-* **Wired Connections ⚡️**: These rely on physical cables, primarily Ethernet, to connect devices directly or through network switches.
-    * **Pros**: Generally offer superior speed, stability, and security.
-Less susceptible to interference.
-    * **Cons**: Less flexible, requires physical cabling, can be unsightly if not managed well.

-* **Wireless Connections 📶**: These utilize Wi-Fi to connect devices without physical cables.
-    * **Pros**: Provides flexibility and mobility, allowing devices to connect from various locations within range.
-    * **Cons**:
-        * **Interference**: Susceptible to interference from other wireless devices, electronic signals, and physical obstacles (walls, furniture).
-        * **Reduced Speed**: Speed can degrade significantly with distance from the access point and through obstacles.
-        * **Environmental Factors**: Performance can be affected by weather, surrounding structures, and even the number of connected devices.
-        * **Security Concerns**: Requires proper encryption to prevent unauthorized access.

-## 🏢 Internet Connectivity in a Multi-Floor Building

-Let's consider a practical scenario: connecting a three-floor building to the internet.

-### ❌ Suboptimal Approach: Single Router

-Using a single Wi-Fi router on the ground floor to cover all three floors:

-Okay, I will provide the content in Markdown format, as requested.
-You can copy and paste this directly into your readme.md file.
-I'll use common Markdown syntax for headings, lists, bold text, code blocks (for diagrams), and emojis for visual appeal.
-Markdown

 # 🔗 Wired and Wireless Connections